Rahul Ram

 Rahul Ram is an Indian bass guitarist, social activist and music composer.
 He plays bass guitar for musical band Indian Ocean, which he joined in 1991.
-He is also one of the three members of 'Aisi Taisi Democracy,' along with Varun Grover (writer) and Sanjay Rajoura.
+He is also one of the three members of 'Aisi Taisi Democracy,' along with Varun Grover and Sanjay Rajoura.

 Biography

-Rahul was born into a south Indian family, the son of noted botanist late Professor H.Y.
-Mohan Ram.
+Rahul was born into a Kannadiga family, the son of noted botanist late Professor H.Y.
+Mohan Ram and late Dr Manasi Ram, also a botanist and a founding faculty member of the Botany Department at Miranda House, University of Delhi.
 He is a nephew of the late H. Y. Sharada Prasad, who was best known as the media adviser to Indira Gandhi.

-Considering that he finally became a guitar player with a rock band, Rahul has some unexpected educational qualifications, earned at some of the top-ranking educational institutions in India and the USA.
-After schooling at St. Xavier's School, Delhi, he took a bachelor's degree in Chemistry at St. Stephen's College, Delhi and followed this up with an MSc degree in Chemistry from IIT Kanpur.
+After schooling at St. Xavier's School, Delhi, he took a bachelor's degree in Chemistry at St. Stephen's College, Delhi and followed this up with an MSc degree in chemistry from IIT Kanpur.
 Next, he took a PhD degree (1986–90) in Environmental Toxicology from Cornell University, which he attended on an Andrew White scholarship.
 His doctoral research on environmental toxicology is what moved him to become an activist with the Narmada Bachao Andolan (1990–95).
 His stint with that activist group consumed five years of his life immediately after he took his doctorate from Cornell.